We are naughty clouds

 Radio, print, online...

-Since the release of their single "Everything's Hard", and album of the same name, Naughty Clouds have been featured on Joe Belock's Three Chord Monte on WFMU (Go HERE for full playlist), on Frank Bridges' Overnight Sensations on WRSU (tune in Friday June 1st 10pm to hear our live performance and interview with him), and on Homegrown Radio NJ's First Friday show (see below for podcast).
-Sunday May 20th, we will be featured on New Jersey's WRAT at 8pm, interviewed by Keith Roth.
+Since the release of their single "Everything's Hard", and album of the same name, Naughty Clouds have been featured as Best of 2018 on Joe Belock's Three Chord Monte on WFMU (go HERE for the playlist), on Frank Bridges' Overnight Sensations on WRSU, on Homegrown Radio NJ's First Friday show, and on Erica Rubine’s Sonic Bloom with Esoterica show on WPRB.
+We were interviewed by Keith Roth on New Jersey’s WRAT and just recently played his show’s 20th anniversary party at House of Independents in Asbury Park along with Monster Magnet, Blue Coupe (feat. members of Blue Oyster Cult and Alice Cooper Band) and The Ribeyes!

 makin waves record of the week